ROCm/AMDMIGraphX/docs/index.rst

 AMD MIGraphX documentation
 ===========================

-Welcome to the rocRAND docs home page!
-To learn more, see :ref:`what-is-migraphx`
+Welcome to the MIGraphX docs home page!
+To learn more, see :ref:`what-is-migraphx`.

 Our documentation is structured as follows: